OlofH2/Before-Fab-Academy/docs/Website.md

 !!! info inline end "Inline blocks"

     It is important to place content after the code for inline blocks.
 The photo here on the left side is a screenshot from [here](https://squidfunk.github.io/mkdocs-material/reference/admonitions/), and so is the code that was used to make this Inline block.

+![Inline_code](img/Inline_code_example_400x150.jpg)

+!!! note

     The photo is 400 pixels wide, 500 pixels was to wide so that the inline box did not fit beside the photo.

-![Inline_code](img/Inline_code_example_400x150.jpg)